-Mr Sebastian Dawson-Bowling is a leading orthopaedic consultant with specialist expertise in treating hip conditions in adults and young adults.
+Mr Sebastian Dawson-Bowling is a leading orthopaedic consultant with specialist expertise in treating hip conditions, knee sports injuries, partial, total and redo knee replacement.
 Vastly experienced, he is widely renowned for his work in the revision of failed joint replacements and complex hip joint replacement surgery.
 A highly respected teacher, author and speaker, empathy and excellent communication with his patients are the hallmarks of his approach.
 Committed to research and innovation, he is one of the few surgeons to use the MAKOplasty robotic arm which delivers greater precision when placing implants for hip replacements, and he is currently working with an international team to develop a new type of hip implant for hip replacements.

 Mr Dawson-Bowling is Head of Orthopaedic Services at Barts Health NHS Trust, where he is responsible for orthopaedic services at The Royal London Hospital, Whipps Cross University Hospital and Newham University Hospital.
 As part of this role, he is currently engaged in developing a specialist centre of excellence for orthopaedics and in researching the development of accelerated recovery pathways for patients undergoing joint replacement surgery.